Mixture model fitting using conditional models and modal Gibbs sampling

 The means of the Gaussian distributions in the mixture have been ordered in increasing order at every step of the sampling process with JAGS in order to reclass the assignment to the mixture components to reduce label switching.

 In order to define the full Bayesian model, we have used a Gaussian prior on the means with zero mean and precision 1/1000.
 For the precisions, we have used a Gamma distribution with parameters 0.5 and 0.5.
-Also, all models have been assigned the same probability a priori.
+The parameter of the Dirichlet prior will be a vector of the appropriate length with values equal to 0.4 following \citet{Nasserinejadetal:2017}.
+Also, when considering model selection, all models have been assigned the same probability a priori.

-Table~\ref{tab:sim-gau} shows the results of the simulation study for the Gaussian data.
-The marginal likelihoods favor the model with 3 components, which is the actual number of components in the mixture.
-All three methods to approximate the marginal likelihood give very similar values and their respective posterior probabilities agree to choose the model with 3 components.
-Also, this model provides very good estimates of the means and precisions of the Gaussian distributions in the mixture.
-Figure~\ref{fig:sim-gau2} shows the posterior marginals of the model parameters obtained with MCMC and INLA (by Bayesian model averaging on the conditional posterior marginals).
-In all cases the agreement is quite high, which confirms that our approach provides similar estimates to MCMC.